Which city is cheaper, Bangkok or Koh Lanta?

 When we compare the travel costs of actual travelers between Koh Lanta and Bangkok, we can see that Bangkok is more expensive.
 And not only is Koh Lanta much less expensive, but it is actually a significantly cheaper destination.
 So, traveling to Koh Lanta would let you spend less money overall.
 Or, you could decide to spend more money in Koh Lanta and be able to afford a more luxurious travel style by staying in nicer hotels, eating at more expensive restaurants, taking tours, and experiencing more activities.
 The same level of travel in Bangkok would naturally cost you much more money, so you would probably want to keep your budget a little tighter in Bangkok than you might in Koh Lanta.

 Both Bangkok and Koh Lanta are popular destinations to visit in the summer with plenty of activities.
-Koh Lanta attracts visitors year-round for its warm weather and tropical climate.
-Bangkok attracts visitors year-round for its warm weather and tropical climate.
+The warm climate attracts visitors to Koh Lanta throughout the year.
+Plenty of visitors come to Bangkok because of the warm climate and sunshine that lasts throughout the year.

 The sun comes out a lot this time of the year in Koh Lanta.
 Koh Lanta usually receives more sunshine than Bangkok during summer.
 Koh Lanta gets 206 hours of sunny skies, while Bangkok receives 176 hours of full sun in the summer.

 In July, Koh Lanta is generally around the same temperature as Bangkok.
-Temperatures in Koh Lanta average around 27°C (81°F), and Bangkok stays around 29°C (84°F).
+Daily temperatures in Koh Lanta average around 27°C (81°F), and Bangkok fluctuates around 29°C (84°F).

 Both Bangkok and Koh Lanta during the autumn are popular places to visit.
-The warm tropical climate attracts visitors to Koh Lanta throughout the year.
-The warm tropical climate attracts visitors to Bangkok throughout the year.
+Plenty of visitors come to Koh Lanta because of the warm climate and sunshine that lasts throughout the year.
+Warm weather and sunshine bring visitors to Bangkok year-round.

 November to February is the dry season in Bangkok.
 May to October is the rainy season in Bangkok.
 Bangkok gets a good bit of rain this time of year.
 It rains a lot this time of the year in Koh Lanta.
 Koh Lanta usually gets more rain in October than Bangkok.
 Koh Lanta gets 281 mm (11.1 in) of rain, while Bangkok receives 242 mm (9.5 in) of rain this time of the year.